dataduke/epages-docs/_posts/2016/2016-02-23-selenium-test-result-evaluation-with-elk-in-cdp.md

 All other fields cannot be derived from our test suite itself and therefore need to be enriched at the processing step in the pipeline.
 We will discuss these ingredients of the test object in the following logstash chapter.

-### Part 2: Set up Elasticsearch using Docker and CircleCi
+### Part 2: Set up Elasticsearch with Docker and CircleCi

 **Dockerfile**